jennaryan/code-dot-org-python/extra/README.md

 This will automatically save it into the `challenges` directory for you and make sure there isn't one already saved there with your unique name.

+The parameters to `create()` are to help identify the challenge solution and setup the starting settings:

+1. A required string that will be the unique name and file name
+2. A required type of code.org challenge ('artist', 'maze', or 'farmer')
+3. An optional starting direction to face (default 0, which is up)
+4. An optional starting x coordinate offset (default 0)
+5. An optional starting y coordinate offset (default 0)

 All you need to do after that is test your challenge by changing `create()` and `save()` to `load()` and `check()`: